Emergency Nursing Professional Development: Courses and Certifications You Should Consider

 CEN: Certified Emergency Nurse

 A registered nurse (RN) who chooses to specialize in a particular area of care often requires a specialty certification in addition to a nursing license.
 In order to work in emergency care, an RN can become a certified emergency nurse (CEN).
 To earn this certification, nurses must pass an exam given by the Board of Certification for Emergency Nursing (BCEN).
 Nurses must renew their certification every four years by either taking a renewal exam or earning 100 hours of continuing education (CE) credits.

 RNs working in emergency care may also benefit from becoming a certified pediatric emergency nurse (CPEN), especially if they frequently provide treatment for children.
 This certification can be earned through the Pediatric Nursing Certification Board (PNCB).
 As with the CEN certification, nurses must renew this certification every four years by taking an exam or earning 100 CE credits.
 In addition to having the satisfaction of being more prepared to handle more emergency situations, nurses with this certification may stand out to employers during the hiring process.

 Advanced practice nurses who aim to work in emergency care can become certified as an emergency nurse practitioner (ENP).
 ENPs are able to assess, diagnose and treat a wide variety of conditions without referring to higher medical staff.
 To become an ENP, an individual must enroll in an accredited graduate nursing program.
 Because ENPs have a higher level of authority and can work independently from doctors and other medical staff, they typically earn higher salaries and benefit from better job security.

-Health Education Solutions offers nursing professional development certification resources, including online ACLS and PALS certification and recertification courses, as well as basic life support (BLS), cardiopulmonary resuscitation (CPR) and automatic electronic defibrillator (AED) training courses.
+Health Ed Solutions offers nursing professional development certification resources, including online ACLS and PALS certification and recertification courses, as well as basic life support (BLS), cardiopulmonary resuscitation (CPR) and automatic electronic defibrillator (AED) training courses.
 Learn more about online ACLS certification.